msgbyte/tailchat/website/docs/deployment/cdn.md

 git clone https://github.com/msgbyte/tailchat.git
 cd tailchat

-# You can switch between different distributions by git checkout v1.8.8
+# You can switch between different distributions by git, for example: git checkout v1.8.8

-pnpm install # You need to use `pnpm` to install dependencies, using other package management tools may cause problems
+pnpm install # You need to use `pnpm` to install dependencies, using other package management tools may cause problems. and you should use pnpm@8 because here is some break change in pnpm@9
 ```

 Wait patiently for dependencies to be installed